Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

-Finally, note that, by the formula \eqref{first.Kasner}, when $\alpha \approx \Psi_i$ gets close to $0$, then the Kasner exponents $p_{2}=p_{3}$ get close to $0$: when this happens, \cite{hartnolletal2021} observes numerically a \emph{second Kasner inversion} and have also mentioned the possibility of arbitrarily many Kasner inversions.
+Finally, note that, by the formula \eqref{first.Kasner}, when $\alpha \approx \Psi_i$ gets close to $0$, then the Kasner exponents $p_{2}=p_{3}$ get close to $0$: when this happens, \cite{hartnolletal2021} numerically observes a \emph{second Kasner bounce} and have also mentioned the possibility of arbitrarily many Kasner bounces.
 These very interesting aspects are not covered by Theorem~\ref{thm.intro}, since its assumptions \emph{specifically require to choose $\ep$} so that $\alpha(\ep)$ is bounded away from $0$ (at the cost, of course, of reducing the measure of the set of eligible $\ep$ by an arbitrarily small amount $\eta>0$).
-It would be of great interest to prove rigorous results confirming the numerical breakthroughs of \cite{hartnolletal2021}. \begin{open} Generalize the conclusions of Theorem~\ref{thm.intro} for a larger set of $\ep \in (-\ep_0,\ep_0)\setminus\{0\}$ such that $|\Psi_i| \lesssim \ep^N$ are allowed for a suitably chosen $N>0$, where $\Psi_i$ defined in \eqref{Psi.def} is schematically of the form \eqref{psii}.
-In the $|\Psi_i| \lesssim \ep^N$ situation, control the occurrence of two (or more) Kasner inversions. \end{open}
+It would be of great interest to prove rigorous results confirming the numerical breakthroughs of \cite{hartnolletal2021}. \begin{open} Generalize the conclusion of Theorem~\ref{thm.intro} for a larger set of $\ep \in (-\ep_0,\ep_0)\setminus\{0\}$ such that $|\Psi_i| \lesssim \ep^N$ are allowed for a suitably chosen $N>0$, where $\Psi_i$ defined in \eqref{Psi.def} is schematically of the form \eqref{psii}.
+In the $|\Psi_i| \lesssim \ep^N$ situation, control the occurrence of two (or more) Kasner bounces. \end{open}

 We finally note that the techniques of Theorem~\ref{thm.intro} still allow to control quantitatively the spacetime up to the Proto--Kasner region (see Figure~\ref{Penrose_detailed} and Section~\ref{sec:protokasner}), even if $|\Psi_i|$ is close to $\{0,1\}$, but not beyond.